We have arrived to the 3rd and final step of my Inflammation Controlling Plan.

 Another great way to take advantage of the pain-stopping properties of chili pepper and cayenne is as a topical cream.
 Capsaicin cream can be used directly on painful or achy areas to reduce inflammation and decrease pain.

-Herbs also have anti-inflammatory properties.
+Herbs also have wonderful anti-inflammatory properties.
 Ideally a combination of spices and herbs every day will give you the most benefit but for those of you who don’t like spices, herbs can be just as powerful.

 My favorite anti-inflammatory herbs include Rosemary, Sage, Thyme, and Oregano.
 Dried or fresh these are going to help reduce inflammation in your body.
 In the summertime, when herbs are in their abundance, include more fresh herbs.